The next day, at school, I was at lunch when Joyce came to sit with me and the others.

-I ignored them as I went back to sit with Joyce.
+I ignored her as I went back to sit with Joyce.
 After lunch, I went out with Joyce while we were chatting away.

 "She's such a traitor," said Dawn.

-Joyce heard them and went over to them.
+Joyce heard Dawn and went over to her.

 "Who are you calling a traitor?" asked Joyce.